 The tavern are very spacious, plenty of comfortable seats and aired with nice music, really nice ambient.
 Two young brothers were playing snooker while waiting for their parents to sample the freshly brewed beers.

 I enjoyed the dart, the throwing sport a lot!
-I din’t know I can do so well 🙂
+I didn’t know I can do so well 🙂

-Back in the 1930, people believed “Beer is the medicine“.
-Apparently regular consumption of beer was recommended by doctors of the time 🙂 🙂 May be the doctors that time love beer too much!
+Back in 1930, people believed “Beer is the medicine“.
+Apparently, regular consumption of beer was recommended by doctors of the time 🙂 🙂 Maybe the doctors that time love beer too much!

 Tiger Beer Tour Goody Bag

-A hard cover book about Tiger Beer was given to each of the visitor.
+A hardcover book about Tiger Beer was given to each of the visitors.
 Plenty of information and funny stories about Tiger Beer, including the haunted story in the plant 🙂

-During the period of NDP month, a goodie bag is given to each visitor over 18 of years in the month of August (Saturday only).
-The goodie bag consists of 3 type of Tiger Beer.
+During the period of NDP month, a goodie bag is given to each visitor over 18 years in the month of August (Saturday only).
+The goodie bag consists of 3 types of Tiger Beer.